 Whizz around an ice rink at Ice Arena Wales, in the heart of Cardiff's Sports Village.
 The arena has not one but two ice rinks - one is used for recreational skating and the other for ice hockey.
 Check out all the action at the ice hockey rink, then take to the slippery stuff yourself.
 You could go it alone, or get some lessons from experienced instructors if you’re nervous.
 There are also activities laid on for kids, ice parties and skating discos held on Friday evenings.

-If climbing Snowdon sounds a bit too tiring, head to Boulders indoor climbing centre near Premier Inn’s Cardiff (Roath) hotel.
+If climbing Snowdon sounds a bit too tiring, head to Boulders indoor climbing centre near one of our Premier Inn hotels.
 You can get climbing straight away as everything’s provided and there are instructors on hand to make sure you do it safely, at a level that’s appropriate to your ability.
 There’s also an adventure play area which features junior climbing walls, cargo nets and perspex floors.

 Walking tours